AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 * **NmsPurl**: This table matches the **nms:purl** schema.

 ## NMAC Module {#nmac-module}

+This set of tables is linked to the **Mobile App Channel**, which allows to send personalized notifications to iOS and Android terminals via apps.
+For more on this, see [About mobile app channel](../../delivery/using/about-mobile-app-channel.md).

 * **NmsMobileApp**: This table matches the **nms:mobileApp** schema.
 It contains the mobile applications defined in Adobe Campaign.
 * **NmsAppSubscription**: This table matches the **nms:appSubscription** schema.
 It contains the subscribers information regarding one or more applications.